-- the Company financial statements, which have been prepared in accordance with United Kingdom Accounting Standards, comprising FRS 101, give a true and fair view of the assets, liabilities, financial position and loss of the Company; and - the Strategic report includes a fair review of the development and performance of the business and the position of the Company, together with a description of the principal risks and uncertainties that it faces.
+- the Company financial statements, which have been prepared in accordance with United Kingdom Accounting Standards, comprising FRS 101, give a true and fair view of the assets, liabilities, financial position and profit of the Company; and - the Strategic report includes a fair review of the development and performance of the business and the position of the Company, together with a description of the principal risks and uncertainties that it faces.

-Approved by the board of directors on 29 March 2023 and signed on behalf of the board.
+Approved by the board of directors on 12 March 2024 and signed on behalf of the board.

-JL Hampshire Company secretary
+J L Hampshire Company secretary

-Independent auditors' report to the member of Mondi Finance plc ("the Company")
+Independent auditors' report to the member of Mondi Finance plc (the "Company")